-- Appendix 2 covers species, which are at some risk of being threatened with extinction.
+- Appendix 2 covers species, which are at some risk of being threatened with extinction and trade must be controlled to avoid utilization incompatible with their survival.
 'Commercial' trade is permitted provided the formalities are complied with, including export permits.
-See Appendix 2.

 The Convention is given effect by EC Council and Commission Regulations.

-Currently, these are Council Regulations (EC) No.338/97 (the 'Principal Regulation') which implements the protection of species of wild flora and fauna by regulating trade therein.
+- Council Regulations (EC) No.338/97 (the 'Principal Regulation') which implements the protection of species of wild flora and fauna by regulating trade therein and

-Annexes A, B, C and D to the "Principal Regulation" list the species to which the enforcement provisions of COTES apply.
-In brief, the species included in each Annex are defined at article 3 of the Principal Regulation as follows:
+Annexes A, B, C and D to the "Principal Regulation" list the species to which the enforcement provisions of the Control of Trade in Endangered Species Regulations.

 The whole system of international trade in endangered species depends on the proper issue and use of the forms accompanying the export and import of the animals or plants concerned.